Tory MPs back Boris Johnson’s government in confidence vote

 Challenging Tory MPs to uphold his hard Brexit deal, Mr Johnson added: “We on this side of the House will prove them wrong, won’t we?”

-Lib Dem leader Sir Ed Davey said Mr Johnson had “debased the high office” and “shattered the public’s trust in our politics”.
+Responding to confidence vote result, Lib Dem leader Sir Ed Davey said: “Conservative MPs have failed once again to listen to their constituents and get rid of this failed prime minister.”

-And Labour former minister Dame Margaret Hodge said the confidence vote was “essential to call a halt to the dangerous Trumpian assault on everything we value in our British democracy”.
+Earlier, Labour former minister Dame Margaret Hodge said the confidence vote was “essential to call a halt to the dangerous Trumpian assault on everything we value in our British democracy”.

 But Tory MP Sir Edward Leigh said he “wholly regrets the departure of this prime minister and I remain completely loyal to him to the very end ...
 And I think we will ask ourselves, what have we done?”